abdrahmansoltan/Learning-Notes/React/1-React.md

 - Why we use `useEffect()` or `componentDidMount()` to change state after mounting, why don't we just invoke the function we want directly in the component body?

-  - it's because like that we would be calling this function each time we render which changes the state and cause re-render again, and this will lead to **render infinite loop**
+  - it's because like that we would be calling this function each time we render which changes the state (with different state object than the current one in memory) and cause re-render again, and this will lead to **render infinite loop**

 - Why React Hook useState uses const and not let?